JOJ0/joj0.github.io/about.md

 ### Contact me

-Best you use the contact forms in my blog posts.
+Best you use the comment forms in my blog posts.